Love Thy Nature: Distribution and outreach

 Following the completion of filming Love Thy Nature, Rokab sought the help of Hybrid Distribution Consultant Peter Broderick who helped her develop a "5-year plan" to use her film to contribute to the Nature Connecting movement.

 After initial festival screenings, the film had a theatrical run.
 The film team expanded to include outreach efforts – currently spearheaded by Emma Piper-Burket – and Love Thy Nature became available on the DIY platform Tugg Inc., which enables individuals to host film screenings at their local cinemas or community venues of their choice.
 The Video Project is the educational distributor of the film for libraries and schools and Kanopy handles digital educational distribution worldwide.
 Passion River Films distributed the film to digital platforms Amazon, iTunes, Google Play, Vimeo, and Vudu.

-Skeye TV In-flight entertainment distributes the film on commercial airlines including American Airlines, Lufthansa, SwissAir, Air Canada, Turkish Airlines, Latam, Arab Emirates Airlines, Bangkok Airways, Egypt Air, Cathay Pacific, Qatar Airways, and Iberia Airlines.
+Skeye TV In-flight entertainment distributes the film on commercial airlines including American Airlines, Lufthansa, Swissair, Air Canada, Turkish Airlines, Latam, Emirates, Bangkok Airways, Egypt Air, Cathay Pacific, Qatar Airways and Iberia Airlines.